asanteanana/asanteanana/README.md

-Aiming to design robust privacy systems for the greater good of society.
+aiming to design robust privacy systems for the greater good of society.

 AI for UX, as well as Explainable and Responsible AI.